klaviyo/klaviyo-swift-sdk/README.md

 ###### Step 3: Implement handling deep links in your app

-Steps 1 & 2 set your app up for receiving deep links but now is when you need to figure out how to handle them within your app.
+Steps 1 and 2 enable your app to receive deep links, but you also need to handle these links within your app.

-If you are using UIKit, you need to implement [`application:openURL:options:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application) in your application's app delegate.
+This is done by implementing the [`application:openURL:options:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application) method in your app delegate.

-Finally, we have an example app (`Examples/KlaviyoSwiftExamples`) in the SDK repo that you can reference to get an example of how to implement deep links in your app.

 Example: